 I hated moving out of the house.
 If I couldn’t sleep I could always go downstairs for a few hours and knock out a few returns.
 In the middle of the day when it got slow I could go upstairs and take a nap.
 It was a great arrangement.
 Unfortunately, my success removed that option.

 I bought the office building I am currently in the same year and moved my practice.
 The good news about owning an office building on a main highway is many more clients.
 My client list exploded to over 2,000 in a few years.
 I was busy, but it was seasonal, so I lived with it.

 It is no secret I love writing.
 I also love research.
 The doctor and I had something in common.

 Over the years my firm maintained a fairly large client list and a good number of employees.
 My firm expanded services to include bookkeeping and payroll, something I only did in a minor way prior.
 Consulting, public speaking and writing assignments played a larger role, too.

 Several years ago I had this great idea for a blog.
 I didn’t know a thing about building a blog but was determined to give it a shot.
 I secured the url and hooked up with Bluehost.
-And there it sat; a great idea with nowhere to go.
+And there it sat; a great idea living in limbo.

 A few years ago I met Pete, the venerable Mr. Money Mustache.
 The blog had to start now!
 I broke rank and paid to get it done.

 Like any new business it can occupy a serious percentage of waking hours.
 If you love doing it you tend to do it a lot.